sinadinzidan/WebTechnology-Project-1/README.md

-# RESTful API using Node.js and Client Application
+# RESTful API & Client Application

 ## Contents
 - A RESTful API which has to endpoints to convert strings to capital letters and small letters